ptds2021/project--G6/README.md

 * sustainability: The function returns a bar plot showing the yearly difference between the biocapacity (in gha) per capita and the ecological footprint of production (in gha) per capita.

 * timeseries: The function returns times series of the evolution of different production surface areas' ecological footprints over the years for one or more selected countries.
-The plot can display some forecasting if the user selects the option to do so.

 * start_shiny: The function calls the shiny app once the package is loaded